thesandybridge/thesandybridge/README.md

 ## 🌱 Philosophy

 - **Stoic & Kaizen Practitioner:** Constantly seeking growth, improvement, and resilience.
-- **Team Player:** I enjoy bridging the gap between frontend and backend, ensuring smooth API contracts and developer experience.
+- **Team Player:** I bridge frontend and backend, ensuring robust API contracts and developer experience.
 - **Curious Tinkerer:** Always experimenting with new tech, especially in the CLI and networking space.

 ---